Solution Delivery Lead - Manufacturing

 eller i hela Sverige Visa alla jobb hos Mölnlycke Health Care AB i Göteborg

+Do you want a career that impacts millions of people for the good?
+At Mölnlycke, you'll be helping to equip medical professionals with solutions to improve outcomes for patients.
+And you'll develop your career in a growing organisation with an inspirational culture - where you'll be recognised for the results you've achieved.

+Mölnlycke is embarking on an exciting transformation journey for its corporate processes, enabled by a shift to SAP S/4HANA combined with further strengthening our business and IT functions in the space of digital.
+To achieve this, the strategic area Internal Operations IT need to bring in talented tech experts such as a Solution Delivery Lead - Manufacturing.

-To support Mölnlycke's next level of growth, we are now accelerating our value creation leveraging digitalization with new technologies, data and a new IT organization.
-Increased customer focus, enhanced business collaboration, adoption of a new DevOps operating model with end-to-end ownership of solutions as well as investment in our people to strengthen capabilities will be critical in building the new IT organization.
-As part of the New IT you will be empowered to make a true difference, not only for Mölnlycke, but also for patients and health care professionals across the globe.
+The IT & Digital Enablement function support Mölnlycke's next level of growth.
+We are accelerating our value creation, leveraging digitalization with new technologies, data and leading through four strategic areas where Internal Operations IT is one.
+Increased customer focus, enhanced business collaboration, DevOps operating model with end-to-end ownership of solutions as well as investment in our people to strengthen capabilities is critical to our success.
+So is also agile mindset and methods in leading everyday operations with our values and purpose in mind.

+As part of the leadership team for Internal Operations and as leader of your team you will be influencing the success of our ERP transformation connected to the shift of SAP S/4HANA.

 By taking on the Solution Delivery Lead role you will lead an agile working team that is equally passionate as you about delivering the best values for end-users within our global digital manufacturing environment.